 As at 30 June 2023 and 30 June 2022 it is estimated that a two percent increase/decrease in market interest rates would decrease/increase the Council's equity by the amounts stated in the table below.
-This calculation is based on a reassessment of the fair values of financial instruments that are classified at fair value through surplus or deficit.
+This calculation is based on a reassessment of the fair values of financial instruments that are classified as available for sale.